Start a club. Become a leader.

 To schedule a club training with the Clubs and Organizations Interns, click the button below and select an appointment slot that is available for your schedule.
 This will update your personal Google Calendar and the Clubs and Orgs Google Calendar.

-As a new club, you will need to register for an epass account.
-This will allow you to have your own club email address to contact members, receive updates from the Clubs and Orgs Interns, and organize documents as a Google group.
+As a new club, you will need to register for an google group account.
+This will allow you to have your own club email address to contact members, receive updates from the Clubs and Orgs Interns, and organize documents .
 Please complete the Request epass Account for Club/Organization form under the Starting a Club section in our Documents and Forms section (click the button below to get there).

 Lockers in AUC 140

 If you have questions about or would like a locker, please contact the clubs and orgs interns at email@example.com.

 Need a Gift Account

 Student clubs and organizations may now receive support from alumni and private contributors, as well as corporate donations.
 Through this account, PLU can now accept tax-deductible contributions from donors on behalf of the student club/organization.
 To create a Gift Account fill out the paperwork in the link below.

 CAVE trainings will need to be taken for clubs planning on using the CAVE on a regular basis.
 To schedule a training, click on the button below, select an appointment slot, and add CAVE training to the description.

 Check out our resources on event planning, finance, and advertising!